-ETFs can be a cost-effective way of purchasing international shares.
-They are similar to a mutual fund in that they are made up of a group of shares and can be bought and sold on a stock exchange.
+ETFs can be a cost-effective way of purchasing stocks.
+Similar to mutual funds, ETFs are made up of a group of stocks and can be bought and sold on a stock exchange.

 However, unlike mutual funds that are chosen and managed by an investment manager, ETFs track the returns of a specific index or market sector, that is, they mirror the movements and return of a particular market, just on a smaller scale.